iosband/iosband.github.io/_posts/2015-07-30-Beat-the-bandit.md

 function clicked(choice) {
+    // Update the simulation of the experiment based on the click user_t += 1

     // When the arm is clicked a choice is given. reward = pull_arm(p_true, choice)
     if (reward == 1) {